 Does Medicare Cover Physical Therapy?

-Original Medicare will pay for your physical therapy if your doctor decides it is medically necessary to treat your injury or illness.
-Medicare may also help cover physical therapy you get through home health care.
-Medicare does not limit how much it will pay for physical therapy in a given year.
+Medicare will pay for your physical therapy if your doctor decides it is medically necessary to treat your injury or illness.
+Physical therapy is covered under Medicare whether it is as an inpatient, outpatient or at home.
+Medicare Part B does not limit how much it will pay for outpatient physical therapy in a given year.

 When Does Medicare Cover Physical Therapy?

 Physical therapy, sometimes called PT, uses specially designed equipment and exercises to help you regain or improve your previous physical abilities.
-Physical therapists are specially trained health care professionals who use massage, heat treatments and exercise to treat injuries, diseases or physical deformity in patients.
+Physical therapists are specially trained health care professionals who use massage, heat treatments and exercise to relieve pain and treat injuries, diseases or physical deformity in patients.

 Medicare covers part of the cost of your physical therapy only if your doctor determines that the treatment is medically reasonable and necessary.